 - Ancient Egypt plays a major role in the Bible.
 The Israelites were held captive there as slaves for many years.
 Moses helped them escape and led them to the Promised Land.

 - The Pharaoh kept his hair covered.
 It was not to be seen by regular people.

 - Cats were considered sacred in Ancient Egypt.

-Go here to test your knowledge with a Ancient Egypt crossword puzzle.
+Go here to test your knowledge with a Ancient Egypt crossword puzzle or word search.

 More information on the civilization of Ancient Egypt: